mikehedman/ampersand-hoodie-example/README.md

+## Deprecated!
+This project was invited to be moved into the Ampersand Examples project, so you can find the latest version of this code [here](https://github.com/AmpersandJS/examples/tree/master/hoodie).
+Mike

 # ampersand-hoodie-example
 This repo is a mashup of parts of the sample Hoodie application, and a simplified version of the sample Ampersand application.
 The interesting parts are on the "Collection